 comment:

-Moves 72 constant bytes to the output packet.
+Moves 24 in-memory pointers to the output packet.

-The bytes are the same for every firmware version.
+The pointers are the same for every firmware version.

 The values: {